THIS ARTICLE MAY CONTAIN COMPENSATED LINKS. PLEASE READ OUR DISCLAIMER FOR MORE INFO.

 By main keyword, I mean the primary keyword you want to rank for.
 This is the keyword that we will put the most effort into ranking on the top page of Google results.

 Many bloggers make the mistake of just looking for the keyword with the most searches.
 This is a mistake.

 It doesn’t matter how many people are searching for the keyword if you are never going to rank on the first page of Google for the keyword.
 You are never going to get any decent level of traffic without being on that first page.
 So it’s essential you work out how competitive it is to rank for the keyword.
 This strategy is showing you how to do that.

 Watch the following video to see my strategy for finding this kick ass keyword…

 - Look for all the keywords associated with your topic in KeySearch

 - Ignore keywords that have a score above 40.

 - Look for the best choice of main keyword by examining the top ten search results and focusing on the title, URL, authority links and DA to work out which will be easiest to rank for.
-Ideally, you want to find at least ten entries that you can beat.
+Ideally, you want to find at least three entries that you can beat.

 It can seem difficult when you are first starting out but it really isn’t.
 Soon you will find great keywords in minutes.

 If your domain authority is low you might find it hard to find anything at all that you can rank for.